Smart Crop Rotation for Vegetables and Herbs: Stabilise Marketable Yield, Soil Health, and Regenerative Performance

 - Improve soil structure and fertility over time

-- Balance micronutrients without relying on excessive fertilizers
+- Balance micronutrients without relying on excessive fertilizers, especially when rotation stress can mimic nutrient deficiency symptoms

 - Increase overall system productivity and resilience